Acoustic plasmons and isotropic short-range interaction in two-component electron liquids: Discussion and conclusions

-Among all condensed matter realizations of the two-component Fermi gases, anisotropic multivalley semimetals are the most promising platform where zero sound nature of acoustic plasmon manifests.
+Beyond long wavelength domain considered in this work, dispersion of AP becomes non-linear and converges to the boundary of the particle-hole continuum of the slow component.
+The $k$-dependent velocity of AP at shorter wavelengths $s'(k)< s'_0=\lim\limits_{k\to 0} s'(k)$ is lower then its value in the long wavelength limit $s'_0$.
+Consequently, electron-acoustic plasmon coupling strength in the fast component is also weaker.
+Since the calculated velocities $s'_0(\delta m,r_1,r_2)$ represent the upper estimates for $s'(k)$, the results of the paper including suppression of the ion-acoustic wave regime and the associated weakness of the effective electron-electron interaction hold for the entire quasi-classical domain $k\ll k_{1,2}$ where the kinetic equations~(\ref{Eq:KinEq}) for quasiparticles are valid.

+The most promising platform where both regimes of AP propagation manifest and the mediated electron-electron interaction can be strong enough are anisotropic multivalley semimetals.
 In these materials, quasiparticles which reside in the vicinity of nonequivalent valleys form the two-component degenerate plasma and the low crystal symmetry leads to the strong anisotropy of its properties.
-The strong Fermi velocities contrast in different valleys provides the weakly coupled regime of the embodied two-component Fermi gas, making the acoustic plasmon mode equivalent to the zero sound propagating in the slow component.
-The direct transformation between zero sound in weakly interacting case and the ion-acoustic wave can take place within a single crystal with the change of the wave propagation direction with respect to the crystallographic axes, as it was recently predicated for the case of TaAs~\cite{Afanasiev2021} by numerical calculations of the anisotropy of acoustic plasmon velocity.
-Unlike shear sound, acoustic plasmon-zero sound mode in condensed mattes systems is experimentally accessible by the full set of charge-sensitive experimental techniques, e.g. energy-loss spectroscopy and time-resolved measurements of the relaxation of electrostatic perturbations.
+The strong Fermi velocities contrast in different valleys provides the weakly coupled regime of the embodied two-component liquid, making the AP mode equivalent to the zero sound propagating in the slow component.
+The direct transformation between zero sound in weakly interacting case and the ion-acoustic wave can take place within a single crystal with the change of the wave propagation direction with respect to the crystallographic axes, as it was recently predicated for the case of type-I Weyl semimetals like TaAs~\cite{Afanasiev2021} by numerical calculations of the anisotropy of AP velocity.
+In addition to this, the smallness of the interaction constant averaged over the crystallographic directions ensures the absence of the renormalization effects due to the short-range interaction.
+Unlike shear sound, acoustic plasmon-zero sound mode in condensed matter systems is experimentally accessible by the full set of charge-sensitive experimental techniques, e.g. energy-loss spectroscopy and time-resolved measurements of the relaxation of electrostatic perturbations.